rafnixschaf/iota/crates/iota-framework/docs/iota-framework/kiosk.md

 <a name="0x2_kiosk_EAlreadyListed"></a>

-Tryng to exclusively list an already listed item.
+Trying to exclusively list an already listed item.

 <pre><code><b>const</b> <a href="kiosk.md#0x2_kiosk_EAlreadyListed">EAlreadyListed</a>: u64 = 6;